Nissan L engine

-The Nissan L series of automobile engines was produced from 1967 through 1986 in both inline-four and inline-six configurations ranging from 1.3 L to 2.8 L. It is a two-valves per cylinder SOHC non-crossflow engine, with an iron block and an aluminium head.
-It was the engine of the Datsun 510, Datsun 240Z sports car, and the Nissan Maxima.
+The Nissan L series of automobile engines was produced from 1966 through 1986 in both inline-four and inline-six configurations ranging from 1.3 L to 2.8 L. It is a two-valves per cylinder SOHC non-crossflow engine, with an iron block and an aluminium head.
+It was most notable as the engine of the Datsun 510, Datsun 240Z sports car, and the Nissan Maxima.
 These engines are known for their reliability, durability, and parts interchangeability.

+The four-cylinder L series engines were replaced with the Z series and later the CA series, while the six-cylinder L series engines were replaced with the VG series and RB series.

+History

+The L series started with the production of the six-cylinder L20 in 1966.
+This engine was rushed into production by Datsun and was designed prior to the Prince merger using the Mercedes overhead cam engine as a model.
+It was discontinued two years later.

+Learning lessons from the first L20, the four-cylinder L16 was developed in 1967.
 The L16 four-cylinder design was influenced by the Mercedes-Benz M180 engine that the Prince Motor Company developed in four- and six-cylinder displacements called the Prince G engine.

-The six-cylinder L20 was rushed into production by Datsun in 1966 and was designed prior to the Prince merger using the Mercedes overhead cam engine as a model.
-Due to design and reliability problems it proved short-lived, and was replaced by the L16-based L20A.

-The four-cylinder L series engines were replaced with the Z series and later the CA series, while the six-cylinder L series engines were replaced with the VG series and RB series.
+This engine was given a full design and development cycle in Nissan's Small Engine Division to prevent repeating the same mistakes made from the original L20 engine.
+With this new engine design, the L16 went through rigorous testing and proved to be a much more superior design over the original L20.
+This engine set the standard for later L series engines, with the original L20 being replaced by the L16-based L20A.